codered125/GfxEngine/README.md

-# GfxEngine / Rendering Engine
+# OpenGL GfxEngine / Rendering Engine

 Decided to make this public, this is my current project and it is still ongoing.